ironhack-labs/data-labs/final-project/final-project-template.md

 # [Your Final Project Title]

 **[Your Name]**

 **[Your Cohort Campus & Time]**

 ## Overview

+Include the following points in your overview:

 * What data/business/research/personal question you would like to answer?
 	* Make sure the question description is human-friendly because you will have non-tech audience to see your final project presentation.
 * What is the hypothesis you would like to test in order to answer your question?
 	* Frame your hypothesis with statistical/data languages (i.e. define Null and Alternative Hypothesis).
 You can use formulas if you want but that is not required.
-* How you will test your hypothesis?
+* How will you test your hypothesis?

+Notes:

+* You can submit the final project with Jupyter Notebook.
+If you would like to submit a different file format, make sure to discuss with the instructor.
-	* Based on the nature of your goal and your intended problem-solving process, you can choose to use as many technologies and techniques as you wish.
-For example:
+* Based on the nature of your goal and your intended problem-solving approach, you are encouraged to use as many skills, technologies, and tools as possible that you have learned in this course, which include but are not limited to:
+	* Python
+	* MySQL
+	* Statistical analysis
+	* Data visualization
-		* Data analysis using Jupyter Notebook
+	* Jupyter Notebook
 	* Tableau
-		* Data visualization
 	* Machine Learning

-Additional notes:

-* You can submit the final project with Jupyter Notebook.
-If you would like to submit a different file format, make sure to discuss with the instructor.
+	* Apache Spark / Network Analysis / Natual Language Processing
 * Include screenshots wherever relevant.
 * Feel free to add more sections to this worksheet.
 * Meet with your instructor/TA on daily basis to obtain feedback and support.

-## The Data
+## Data Preparation

-Overview:
+### Overview:

 * What is your dataset about?
 * Where/how did you obtain your dataset?